SnowyMouse/invader/CONTRIBUTING.md

 Releases are used only for versioning and keeping track of changes.
 They are **not** an indication of stability.
 So, if the latest release uses code that is older than the Git master branch, then it is just as out-of-date.

+## Text conventions
+These are general conventions used for writing comments, issues, documentation, and code to ensure it is understandable by most people.

+- Use American English
+    - A specific dialect of English is chosen for consistency in spelling
+    - Comments inside of issues and pull requests do not specifically need to use the American English dialect, but they should not require a translator for American English speakers to read, either.
+- Use ISO dates (YYYY-MM-DD)
+    - The ISO date format is universally easy to understand, as it removes ambiguity and puts the date components in a logical order.
+- Use soft tabs of four spaces in length
+- Use commas (`,`) when separating thousands, and use decimal points (`.`) when a decimal point is needed
+- Use the metric system when applicable.
+The only exception to this is when talking about world units, which one world unit in Halo is equal to 10 feet or 3.048 meters.
+- Use IEC base-2 units when referring to a large number of bytes (i.e. KiB, MiB, GiB, TiB, etc.)
+    - This is to prevent confusion.
+Windows uses MB and GB as 2^20 and 2^30 bytes, respectively, while almost everything else uses MB and GB as 10^3 and 10^6 bytes, respectively.
+- All text files must end with a newline
+    - Most text editors do this for you

 ## Issue guidelines
 Create your issue in the [issues](https://github.com/Kavawuvi/Invader/issues) page.